openebs/openebs/k8s/upgrades/0.8.2-0.9.0/README.md

 *Note: Upgrade functionality is still under active development.
 It is highly recommended to schedule a downtime for the application using the OpenEBS PV while performing this upgrade.
 Also, make sure you have taken a backup of the data before starting the below upgrade procedure.*

 Limitations:
-- this is a preliminary jobs(will be done via CASTemplate) only intended for using on volumes where data has been backed-up.
+- this is a preliminary jobs (done via CASTemplate) only intended for using on volumes where data has been backed-up.
 - please have the following link handy in case the volume gets into read-only during upgrade https://docs.openebs.io/docs/next/troubleshooting.html#recovery-readonly-when-kubelet-is-container
 - automatic rollback option is not provided.
 To rollback, you need to update the controller, exporter and replica pod images to the previous version
 - in the process of running the below steps, if you run into issues, you can always reach us on slack

-# OpenEBS Upgrade Via CAS Templates From 0.8.2 to 0.9.0
+# OpenEBS upgrade via CASTemplates from 0.8.2 to 0.9.0
-**NOTE: Upgrade via these CAS Templates is ony supported for OpenEBS in version 0.8.2.**
-**NOTE: Trying to upgrade a OpenEBS version other than 0.8.2 to 0.9.0 using these CAS templates can result in undesired behaviours.**
-**NOTE: If you are having any OpenEBS version lower than 0.8.2, first upgrade it ot 0.8.2 and then these CAS templates can be used safely for 0.9.0 upgrade.**
+**NOTE: Upgrade via these CAS Templates is ony supported for OpenEBS in version 0.8.2.
+Trying to upgrade a OpenEBS version other than 0.8.2 to 0.9.0 using these CAS templates can result in undesired behaviours.
+If you are having any OpenEBS version lower than 0.8.2, first upgrade it ot 0.8.2 and then these CAS templates can be used safely for 0.9.0 upgrade.**

-### Upgrade the Jiva based OpenEBS PV
+## Upgrade Jiva based volumes

-If your `pwd` is openebs/k8s/upgrades/0.8.2-0.9.0/
+Make sure your current directory is openebs/k8s/upgrades/0.8.2-0.9.0/

-# Steps Before Upgrade:
+### Steps before upgrade:
-  - Make sure that all volume related pods are in running state.
+  - Make sure that all pods related to volume are in running state.
-  - Apply rbac.yaml to manage permission rules `kubectl apply -f rbac.yaml` .
+  - Apply rbac.yaml to manage permission rules `kubectl apply -f rbac.yaml`
   - cd jiva
   - Apply cr.yaml which installs a custom resource definition for UpgradeResult custom reource.
 This custom resource is used to capture upgrade related information for success or failure case.

-# Steps For OpenEBS jiva Volume Upgrade:
+### Steps For Jiva volume upgrade:

-  - Apply jiva_upgrade_runtask.yaml
+  - Apply jiva_upgrade_runtask.yaml using `kubectl apply`
-  - Open volume-upgrade-job.yaml and put the name of volume resource which you want to upgrade.
-Some comments itself is written in the yaml for clarity.
+  - Edit volume-upgrade-job.yaml and add the PV names which need to be upgraded.
-  - After you are done editing volume-upgrade-job.yaml, save it and apply.
+  - After editing volume-upgrade-job.yaml, save it and apply.
-  - You can see logs for your upgrade in a pod which is launched by upgrade job.
-Do a `kubectl get pod` and hence use kubectl command to see the log of the upgrade job pod.
+  - Logs can be seen from the pod which is launched by upgrade job.
+Do a `kubectl get pod` to find the upgrade job pod and `kubectl logs` command to see the logs.
-  - You can also do a `kubectl get upgraderesult -o yaml` to see the status of upgrade of each item.
+  - `kubectl get upgraderesult -o yaml` can be done to check the status of upgrade of each item.

-### Upgrade cStor Pools
+## Upgrade cStor based volumes

-If your `pwd` is openebs/k8s/upgrades/0.8.2-0.9.0/
+Make sure your current directory is openebs/k8s/upgrades/0.8.2-0.9.0/

-# Steps Before Upgrade:
+### Steps before upgrade:

-  - Make sure that all pool & volume related pods are in running state.
+  - Make sure that all pods related to pool and volume are in running state.
-  - Apply rbac.yaml to manage permission rules `kubectl apply -f rbac.yaml` .
+  - Apply rbac.yaml to manage permission rules `kubectl apply -f rbac.yaml`
   - cd cstor
   - Apply cr.yaml which installs a custom resource definition for UpgradeResult custom reource.
 This custom resource is used to capture upgrade related information for success or failure case.

-# Steps For OpenEBS cStor Pool Upgrade:
+### Steps For cStor pool upgrade:

   - Apply cstor-pool-update-082-090.yaml
-  - Open pool-upgrade-job.yaml and put the name of cstorpool resource which you want to upgrade.
-Some comments itself is written in the yaml for clarity.
+  - Edit pool-upgrade-job.yaml and add the cstorpool resource names which need to be upgraded.
-  - After you are done editing pool-upgrade-job.yaml, save it and apply.
+  - After editing pool-upgrade-job.yaml, save it and apply.
-  - You can see logs for your upgrade in a pod which is launched by upgrade job.
-Do a `kubectl get pod` and hence use kubectl command to see the log of the upgrade job pod.
+  - Logs can be seen from the pod which is launched by upgrade job.
+Do a `kubectl get pod` to find the upgrade job pod and `kubectl logs` command to see the logs.
-  - You can also do a `kubectl get upgraderesult -o yaml` to see the status of upgrade of each item.
+  - `kubectl get upgraderesult -o yaml` can be done to check the status of upgrade of each item.

-# Steps For OpenEBS cStor Volume Upgrade:
+### Steps For cStor volume upgrade:

   - Apply cstor-volume-update-082-090.yaml
-  - Open volume-upgrade-job.yaml and put the name of cstorvolume resource which you want to upgrade.
-Some comments itself is written in the yaml for clarity.
+  - Edit volume-upgrade-job.yaml and add the cstorvolume resource names which need to be upgraded.
-  - After you are done editing volume-upgrade-job.yaml, save it and apply.
+  - After editing volume-upgrade-job.yaml, save it and apply.
-  - You can see logs for your upgrade in a pod which is launched by upgrade job.
-Do a `kubectl get pod` and hence use kubectl command to see the log of the upgrade job pod.
+  - Logs can be seen from the pod which is launched by upgrade job.
+Do a `kubectl get pod` to find the upgrade job pod and `kubectl logs` command to see the logs.
-  - You can also do a `kubectl get upgraderesult -o yaml` to see the status of upgrade of each item.
+  - `kubectl get upgraderesult -o yaml` can be done to check the status of upgrade of each item.

+## Post upgrade steps:

+  - Delete ServiceAccount, ClusterRole and ClusterRoleBindings that are created for upgrade using `kubectl delete -f rbac.yaml` from openebs/k8s/upgrades/0.8.2-0.9.0/ directory.